 Back on Track

 Back on Track is a support program offered for first and second year students who have a cumulative GPA of 2.0 or less.
-Back on Track is available for students in the Faculties of Arts & Social Sciences, Computer Science, Science, Agriculture, Engineering, Health and Management during the Winter term.
+Back on Track is available for students in the Faculties of Agriculture, Arts & Social Sciences, Engineering (first year), and Science during the Winter term.
 If you are not in one of these Faculties, we would encourage you to connect with advisors in your program (advisor contact listed by Faculty) for support.

 Through the Back on Track program, students will:

 - be matched with an advisor who will work with them to identify strengths and areas for improvement

 - have regular meetings (approximately 3) with their advisor throughout the term to learn how to use their strengths and to develop the skills necessary for success at university

 Frequently Asked Questions

 What will I do as part of the Back on Track program?

 - You'll take various assessments while working with your advisor on areas of improvement related to study skills and strategies

 - You'll learn how to identify your strengths and how to create SMART goals